What to do when you have doubts?

 21Jesus said to them again, “Peace be with you!
 As the Father has sent me, so I am sending you.”
 John 20:21

 Peace.
 It’s the Greek equivalent of the Hebrew word “Shalom.”
-Words are meaning peace, wholeness.
+Words included in this translation are: peace, wholeness.
 Fullness.
 Harmony.
 As resurrection people, we are called and equipped to live life together in the manner we were created.
 We were created to live in community with one another, sharing the highs and lows of life together.
 To model to the world the power of forgiving one another when others offend and cause us pain.
 The peace that comes only through authentic fellowship with God openly inviting those who have strayed back to the love of God.
 Like the disciples discovered over 2,000 years ago, fear short-circuits faith.
 Jesus short-circuits fear and rekindles faith.

 How does Jesus bring peace where there is fear?
 He shows up.
 He encourages.
 He breathes on the disciples, a foreshadowing of what is to come on Pentecost.